Rajawali/Rajawali/docs/installation_guide.md

 }
 ```

 This is where the note from earlier about retrieving the build version might come in handy.
-We added the line `compile 'org.rajawali3d:rajawali:1.0.186-SNAPSHOT@aar`.
+We added the line `compile 'org.rajawali3d:rajawali:1.1.337@aar` which is the last release.
+If you want the latest build, you need to use a snapshot.
 Snapshots increment the build number each time and if you plan to use one, you will need to check for the latest.
 The build history can be seen [on Travis CI](https://travis-ci.org/Rajawali/Rajawali/builds).
 Note that only `master` branch builds are published as snapshots.
 Release builds will obviously only change with each release.
 To find the the latest, simply check the [README](https://github.com/Rajawali/Rajawali/blob/master/README.md).

 Now we should see a note at the top asking you the sync the gradle.
 Click Sync Now and it should build.
 If it does not, you might want to recheck your code.